AndieWill510/AnotherOption/Options/007-the-problem-is-not-autistic-behavior.md

 ## Pressure

-When people focus only on Autistic behavior, they often miss the conditions producing distress.
+When people focus only on our behavior, they often miss the conditions producing distress.

 The lights.